 Which is healthier for them, anyway, right?

-If you’ve never built a DIY rabbit tractor, it’s easy, especially if you’re handy (I’m not, so that tells you it MUST be easy).
+If you’ve never built a DIY rabbit tractor (this also doubles as a chicken tractor for baby chicks), it’s easy, especially if you’re handy (I’m not, so that tells you it MUST be easy).

 In this article, I’m going to show you how we built a DIY rabbit tractor for just $50, using both new and repurposed materials.